StrangeJay/Project7/README.md

 ---
-# Step 3 — PREPARE THE WEB SERVERS
+# STEP 3 — PREPARE THE WEB SERVERS